seblucas/www-blog/content/en/tips/read-tweeter-feed-as-rss.md

-/*
+---
-Title: How to read a tweeter feed as RSS
+title: "How to read a tweeter feed as RSS"
-Description:
-Author: Sébastien Lucas
-Date: 2011/12/11
-Robots: noindex,nofollow
-Language: en
-Tags: feed
-*/
+date: 2011-12-11
+tags: [feed]
+slug: read-tweeter-feed-as-rss
+aliases: [/en/tips/read-tweeter-feed-as-rss]
+---
 # How to read a tweeter feed as RSS

 I have no twitter / facebook account and I wanted to subscribe to an Twitter feed without creating an account.
 Here is quick howto :